qunm00/svelte-in-docker/README.md

 ## Starting the project

-Run following commands to start the projec
+Run following commands to start the project

 ```
 docker compose run --rm frontend